dustin-archive/hyperapp-starterkit/README.md

 Adding Google Analytics to this router is easy peasy.

 + Add the Google Analytics library in your HTML.
-+ Create the connection using your Google Analytics ID.
++ Create the connection using your Google Analytics tracking ID.
-+ Create a function using the library that sends the current path to Google Analytics.
++ Create a callback function for router's `init` using the Google Analytics library to send the current path.
-+ Pass your function to the router's `init` function.

 ```html
 <script src='https://www.google-analytics.com/analytics.js'></script>